Qatar Charity: One Heart

 Local documentary produced by the Qatar Charity Society and represented his idea by a group of Qatari youth excellence in the areas of advocacy and media and Message Board and poetic adventures charity and entertainment filmed in the turkey to the definition of the difficult circumstances experienced by the population there.

-Tayef
+Tayf

-Tayef is a map-based web application that helps donors to connect people in need in Qatar.
+Tayf is a map-based web application that helps donors to connect people in need in Qatar.

 Global innovative aid programs

 Shop And Aid

 Shop And Aid is a program that helps individuals to donate for Qatar Charity works by buying several products from the internet and the profit will go to Qatar Charity efforts.

 Dal ala alkheer

 Dal ala alkheer is a program where individuals can share different cases over the internet from the organization website and then win points as a reward. the program aim is to help individuals to donate to the organization without spending any money The name of the program means "the one who tells about good" it was taken from a quote for prophet Muhmmed That say "God reward the one who tells others about good the same reward as the one who actually made it".